dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 The canonical textual representation of the account follows the [definition in ICRC-1](https://github.com/dfinity/ICRC-1/blob/main/standards/ICRC-1/TextualEncoding.md).
 ICRC-7 accounts have the same structure and follow the same overall principles as ICRC-1 accounts.

-ICRC-7 views the ICRC-1 `Account` as a primary concept, meaning that operations like transfers (or approvals as defined in the ICRC-30 extgension) always refer to the full account and not only the principal part thereof.
+ICRC-7 views the ICRC-1 `Account` as a primary concept, meaning that operations like transfers (or approvals as defined in ICRC-30) always refer to the full account and not only the principal part thereof.
 Thus, some methods comprise an extra optional `from_subaccount` or `spender_subaccount` parameter that together with the caller form an account to perform the respective operation on.
 Leaving such subaccount parameter `null` always has the semantics of referring to the default subaccount comprised of all zeroes.

 ### Token Identifiers